 4. Use "Cat Logic"

-• Tuna Ice Cubes: Freeze the liquid from a tuna can (in water, not oil!) into cubes and drop one in their dish.
+- Tuna Ice Cubes: Freeze the liquid from a tuna can (in water, not oil!) into cubes and drop one in their dish.
+Use this sparingly and choose tuna packed without added seasonings.

-• The Faucet Trick: If your cat stalks you to the sink, let the tap drip for a few minutes while you're brushing your teeth.
+- The Faucet Trick: If your cat stalks you to the sink, letting the tap drip briefly may encourage drinking.
+Never leave a cat without access to a dependable bowl of fresh water.

 When to Call the Vet